 Myth 1: When You Outsource, You Lose Control Over Your Project

 In reality, this is not the case.
 Outsourcing service providers fully involve the businesses to the extent they want.
 They keep them fully updated on the progress of the project and provide them comprehensive reports.
-Communication and collaboration tools help businesses to interact in real-time with the staff of the providers and exercise full control over the project.
+Communication and collaboration tools help businesses to interact in real-time with the staff of the outsourcing services providers and exercise full control over the project.

 Myth 2: Outsourcing Results In A Low-Quality Product

 But the truth is that a low-quality product is not the result of outsourcing, but of poor skills of the developers whether in-house or of the outsourcing service provider.
-When product development is outsourced to an that has expert and experienced developers, the developed product is always of high quality.
+When product development is outsourced to an outsourcing company that has expert and experienced developers, the developed product is always of high quality.